jasonjaguarinc/Jason-Jaguar-OS/README.md

 # Features included for 2.2.1:

+- A functional Graphical User Interface, or clickable GUI, that's been fully implemented and programmed in by me with window-drawing routines
 - Inbuilt support for all of Jason Jaguar 1.2.9 and therefore all its apps, as you can run it from the GUI and terminal
 - A non-GUI folder explorer that lets you navigate the Jason Jaguar FileSystem
 - A Systen info log, which in GUI funnels to a .txt doc in the MainStorage(A) drive and in terminal lists it on the screen without sending to a .txt